Unnamed-Roguelike-Game/Game/README.md

 # Project Set-up
 1. Download Godot 4.1.1 for your pc from the [Godot Github releases page](https://github.com/godotengine/godot/releases), and unzip the executable.
+2. Install git from the [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+3. Open a terminal (I use [Hyper](https://hyper.is/) but you can use the normal command line) in the folder you would like to store the repository in.
-2. Clone the project repository with `git clone https://github.com/Unnamed-Roguelike-Game/Game.git`
+4. Clone the project repository with `git clone https://github.com/Unnamed-Roguelike-Game/Game.git`
-3. Import the project in Godot by pressing import, then navigating to where you cloned the repository, then clicking on the `project.godot` file in the `Unnamed Roguelike Game` folder.
+5. Import the project in Godot by pressing import, then navigating to where you cloned the repository, then clicking on the `project.godot` file in the `Unnamed Roguelike Game` folder.

 # Contributing
 1. Ensure your branches are up-to-date.
 2. Choose a task that you are interested in, assign yourself, and move it to in-progress.
+3. Open a terminal in the `Game` folder.
+4. Read up on the Git Basics section below or ask questions if you are unfamiliar with Git.
-3. Branch off of main, and create a new branch in this format: `dev/IssueNumber-Issue_Name_or_Description`
+5. Branch off of main, and create a new branch in this format: `dev/IssueNumber-Issue_Name_or_Description`
-4. Example: `dev/A1.1-Character_Movement`
+6. Example: `dev/A1.1-Character_Movement`
-5. Checkout to your newly created branch, work on your branch, and when you finish the task, open a pull request and get two approvals, and mention the issue number in your pull request.
+7. Checkout to your newly created branch, work on your branch, and when you finish the task, open a pull request and get two approvals, and mention the issue number in your pull request.
-6. When you receive two approvals, squash and merge your pull request, and put the Github issue # of your task in the front of the merge message.
+8. When you receive two approvals, squash and merge your pull request, and put the Github issue # of your task in the front of the merge message.

 # Getting Help
 1. Do not be afraid to ask questions.